Home Page: ordering info., policies, satisfaction guarnteed, e-mail, etc.

 Mexican Flag/Indian Symbols

-colors: brown and gold -- each side is a different image.
+� colors: brown, gold (yellowish) -- each side is a different image as the pictures to the left show.

-Chips shipped to Int'l.
+� Chips shipped to Int'l.
 B & B Co., El Paso, Texas, Oct.
 12, 1917.
 Images are national symbols of Mexico.
 One side shows eagle on a cactus holding snake in its beak -- from an Indian legend about the founding of Mexico City, and now on the Mexican flag!

 US-70